 In 2010, researchers at Princeton University surveyed 1,000 people and found that self-reported emotional well-being increased with a higher salary—but only up to $75,000 per year.
 No further effects on happiness were found past that amount.
-Other studies, however, suggest it isn’t the income or dollar amount that boosts happiness, but rather how the money is spent.
+Other studies, however, suggest it isn’t the income, dollar amount, or level of wealth that boosts happiness, but rather how the money is spent.
 Here are three ways you can spend your money to help increase your happiness.

 Buy Life Experiences versus Material Items